 I will preface this post by saying I am not the biggest fan of summer.
-Kind of ironic, considering I live in Australia, but the heat gets me down and I always find it kind of a drag to dress myself in any sort of coherent way when I know I am going to be a sweaty, hot mess within 5 minutes of going outside.
-Bring.
-On.
-Autumn. — I miss my leather jacket.
-With that said, I thought I would put together a post of my summer closet staples from the past 3 or so months, the things I have been reaching for the most on work days, weekends and many an Aussie heatwave (and lemme tell ya, there have been many).
+Kind of ironic, considering I live in Australia, but the heat and humidity gets me down and I always find it kind of a drag to dress myself in any sort of coherent way when I know I am going to be a sweaty, hot mess within 5 minutes of going outside.
+With that said, I thought I would put together a post of my summer closet staples from the past 3 or so months, the things I have been reaching for the most on work days, weekends and many an Aussie heatwave (of which there have been many!).
 From top to bottom, this is what what I wore this summer…

 (FYI FOR LINKS: I will link to the pieces that are still available, but sadly it seems most of them arent.)